mindsdb/mindsdb-docs-old/mindsdb-docs/docs/community.md

 ## Talk to our engineers :telephone:

-If you want to use MindsDB or you have more questions, you can [book a demo](https://mindsdb.com/book-a-demo) with one of our engineers.
+If you want to use MindsDB or you have more questions, you can schedula a call by clicking on `Talk to our Engineers` button.

 ## Get in touch for collaboration :telephone_receiver:

 Contact us by submitting [this form](https://mindsdb.com/contact-us/).